TheMatjaz/LibISAAC/README.md

-LibISAAC offers the tiny and fast [ISAAC](https://www.burtleburtle.net/bob/rand/isaacafa.html) cryptographically secure pseudo random number generator (CSPRNG), in its 32-bit and 64-bit version wrapped into a modern, ISO C11, documented API, ready for embedded usage.
+LibISAAC offers the tiny and fast [ISAAC](https://www.burtleburtle.net/bob/rand/isaacafa.html) cryptographically secure pseudo random number generator (CSPRNG), in its 32-bit and 64-bit version wrapped into a modern, ISO C11, documented API, ready for embedded usage, with 100% test coverage.